GoZOo/Eventus/README.md

 * Fix ButtonResults and ResultsCarousel with multiple links
 * Fix ResultsCarousel
+* Fix displaying only last match with results
 * Add you can now open in other tab button in admins pages
 * Add you can now select an image for a team
 * Add you can open restults in new tab thanks to a button